Cold Calling Techniques Every Organization Should Know

 The main goal behind every cold call is to incite some type of action from your prospect.
 Many cold callers ask for this reaction rather prematurely.
 The prospect's tone and interest level on the call will dictate when to pull the trigger.

-Confidence is the key to becoming a great cold caller.
-By confidence, we mean not just in the product you're offering but in yourself.
-Here are a few tips to boost up your confidence when cold calling a prospect for the first time – or for a follow-up call you really don’t want to make.
+Here are a few tips to boost your confidence when cold calling a prospect for the first time – or for a follow-up call you really don’t want to make.

 • Practice: Rehearsals are a surefire way to ensure you boost your confidence.
-Whether it’s with those at home or with your peers, practicing what you’re going to say will activate real conversations which is ultimately what a good cold call is about.
+Whether it’s with those at home or with your peers, practicing what you’re going to say will activate real conversations, which is ultimately what a good cold call is about.

 • Accept your failure: There’s no better confidence booster than the occasional failed cold call.
 Once you get a few solid No’s and start listening to your failed conversations, you’ll come to realize where it all went wrong.
 Where you lost the prospect’s interest and what fluff can be cut from your pitch.

 Prepping for a call, according to Joanne Black, author and Founder of No More Cold Calling, involves being crystal clear on the call’s primary objective.
 Focus on the call without any distractions.
-She says to “know the direction of the call and let the prospect take you there”.
+She says to “know the direction of the call and let the prospect take you there.”

 Let’s go back to the early days of cold calling.
-Way back when anyone was a prospect and where we were all a bit younger and more naive.
-A call would come in, we’d be greeted by an individual offering to sell hurricane insurance in Maine.
+Way back when anyone was a prospect we were all a bit younger and more naive.
+A call would come in, and we’d be greeted by an individual offering to sell hurricane insurance in Maine.
 Sadly, this call would be a huge waste of time for both parties.
 This is precisely why lead generation is important.

 Training a team of aspiring lead generators (business development associates) requires the masterful use of the right tools for your industry, buyer persona, and geography.
-Beyond just using tools, pay close attention to the people themselves and whether they’re still in the listed role at their company, or at the company at all.
-We’ve also found that human-verifying the phone numbers themselves by using teams to pre-call them to ensure they belong to the person in question goes a long way.
+Beyond just using tools, pay close attention to the people themselves and whether they’re still in the listed role at their company or at the company at all.

-Finding your Ideal Customer Profile (ICP)
+Finding your ideal customer profile (ICP)

 Every organization in every industry has a target customer.
 A person or organization that is considered the perfect candidate to offer your product or service to.
-Whether that candidate is identified by company size, location or service offered, lead generation is about the perfect prospect for your cold callers.

-Using what you know about your target audience, tools like Google, LinkedIn and other database platforms will ensure you segment correctly.
+Using what you know about your target audience, tools like Google, LinkedIn, and other database platforms will ensure you segment correctly.
 Look for traits in companies that are the best fit for your organization.

 The power of prospect research